2018ik/2018ik.github.io/_wiki/resurrection.markdown

 ## Background

-**Resurrection** is to bring the dead back to life, and can only be accomplished through Christ, who is resurrection itself (John 11:25).
-There are many instances of resurrection throughout the Bible, most significant of which is [that of Jesus Himself](../christ_resurrection).
+**Resurrection** is to bring the dead back to life, and only be accomplished through Christ, who is resurrection itself (John 11:25).
+There are many instances of resurrection throughout the Bible, however true resurrection was only possible after [that of Jesus Himself](../christ_resurrection).